wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 wp-json/wp/v2/posts?_fields=author,id,excerpt,title,link&per_page=5&orderby=title&order=asc
 ```

-## Authentication

-By default, the WordPress REST API uses the same cookie based Authentication method that is used when logging into the WordPress dashboard.

-As you can see from the earlier examples, the GET requests you made to the REST API were not authenticated, because that data is public.

-So for any REST API endpoints that are not public, or require an authentication user to view or modify, the authentication cookie needs to be present.
-This is how the block editor works, for example.

-There are a number of ways to authenticate requests, including [JSON Web Tokens](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [OAuth](https://wordpress.org/plugins/rest-api-oauth1/).

-Another way that's built into WordPress is [Application passwords](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).

-Application passwords can be set on a per-user basis, and are used to authenticate requests to the WP REST API.
-This allows you to let users access the API without having to share the password they use to log in to the WordPress dashboard.

-To create an application password for your user, navigate to your user in the Users list, and click on the User to edit it.
-Scroll down to the bottom of the screen, under the Application Passwords section.

-Give the new application password a name and click Add New Application Password.

-The password will be generated for you.
-Make sure to copy it and store it somewhere securely, as you won't be able to see it again.

-In this screen you are also able to revoke the password, should it ever be leaked.

-Using an application password for your user is a great way to test out REST API requests.
-In a future lesson, you'll learn to use an external tool to test REST API routes and endpoints.

-If you intend building something more complex, like a mobile app that connects to a WordPress REST API, you should rather consider using JSON Web Tokens or OAuth 1.0a.

 ## Further Reading

 The WordPress Developer Resources site has an entire section handbook to the [REST API](https://developer.wordpress.org/rest-api/) which includes sections on the key REST API concepts, frequently asked questions, using and extending the REST API, and more.